SeanTangney/cul/README.md

 -  I tested to make sure the website links and navigation are working correctly and all external links are opened in a new tab.
 -  The website was tested on iPhone 8, X and 11 pro, iPad, Macbook, and Desktop by Me.
 -  I asked friends to critique the site and make an account/purchases to ensure it was working from their device and to ensure it was a user friendly experience for them.
+- I used [W3C](https://validator.w3.org/) to validate my HTML and all passed
+- I used [Jigsaw](https://jigsaw.w3.org/css-validator/) to validate my CSS and all passed

 <br>
 <br>

 # Manual Testing

 The following manual tests have been carried out by me without any issues.